 In a large stock pot bring water, salt and sugar to a boil.
 Once rolling boil achieved, remove from burner, toss in a few handfuls of herbs, peppercorn and cinnamon sticks.
-Allow the water to cool entirely (to room temperature), then immerse the leg of lamb, cover and refrigerate for 8-24 hours.
+Allow the water to cool entirely to room temperature, then immerse the leg of lamb.
+Cover and refrigerate for 8 to 24 hours.

 Meanwhile, prepare homemade sourdough stuffing.
 Set aside.

-1 hour prior to smoking, butterfly and thoroughly trim the lamb, removing as much of the tough, gamey fat as possible.
+1 hour prior to smoking, butterfly and thoroughly trim the lamb, removing as much of the tough fat as possible.
 Drizzle the meat with olive oil and massage a liberal degree of seasonings, zest, salt and ground peppercorn into all portions of the lamb.
 With fat cap down, spread prosciutto across the bone-side portion of the meat.
 Spoon an even layer of stuffing across the prosciutto-lined butterflied- lamb leg.
-Then roll the lamb tightly upon itself in jelly-roll fashion.
+Then roll the lamb tightly upon itself.
 Wrap with kitchen string and truss in 2-inch intervals.
 Set aside.

-20-30 minutes prior to smoking, load smoker with wood chips, fill the water pan and preheat to 225F.
-Place the wrapped leg of lamb across the middle rack of the smoker – fat cap up.
-Slowly roast for 90 minutes - 2 hours, lightly basting every 20 minutes with olive oil, or until the internal temperature of the roll achieves 130F and juices run clear.
+20 to 30 minutes prior to smoking, load smoker with wood chips, fill the water pan and preheat to 225°F. Place the wrapped leg of lamb across the middle rack of the smoker – fat cap up.
+Slowly roast for 90 minutes to 2 hours, lightly basting every 20 minutes with olive oil, or until the internal temperature of the roll achieves 130°F and juices run clear.

-o finish, sear the exterior of the rolled lamb over a well-oiled super-heated cast iron pan, or the hottest direct heat grill grates of your Char-Broil TRU Infrared Grill.
-Char the lamb roll exterior at 1-2 minutes per quarter turn, searing for 4-8 minutes total.
+To finish, sear the exterior of the rolled lamb over a well-oiled super-heated cast iron pan, or the hottest direct heat grill grates of your Char-Broil TRU-Infrared Grill.
+Char the lamb roll exterior for 1 to 2 minutes per quarter turn, searing for 4 to 8 minutes total.

 Carefully transfer lamb to a cutting board.
-Tent with tin foil and rest for 10 minutes before removing the kitchen string, slicing across the grain into thing medallions, and plating.
-Season additionally to taste, and serve.
+Tent wit ha tin foil and rest for 10 minutes before removing the kitchen string, slicing across the grain into thing medallions, and plating.
+Season additionally to taste and server.